ntsunib28/Lecturna-LandingPage/README.md

 # Lecturna-LandingPage
 Lecturna is a Children's Coding Course for ages 7-17.
-The topics taught at Lecturna are, Web Programming, Mobile Programming, Text Programming (Roblox) and Visual Programming (Scratch).
+The topics taught at Lecturna are Web Programming, Mobile Programming, Text Programming (Roblox), and Visual Programming (Scratch).
 Currently, Lecturna provides courses online.

-This is our Multimedia Programming Foundation's final assignment, which we are asked to design and code a landing page for lecturna
+This is our Multimedia Programming Foundation's final assignment, in which we are asked to design and code a landing page for Lecturna

 Member/Contributor: